Learning ECG Signal Features Without Backpropagation Using Linear Laws: Mathematical Background

-In this study, we only consider linear mappings.
+In this study, we focus exclusively on linear mappings.
 This assumption constrains the form of $\mathcal{F}$ in Eq.~\eqref{eq:F_mapping}.
-For convenience, we introduce the matrix notation for the embedded time series $Y_{i}^{(k)}$ from Eq.~\eqref{eq:Yki}:
+For convenience, we introduce matrix notation for the embedded time series $Y_{i}^{(k)}$ from Eq.~\eqref{eq:Yki}:

-Using this notation, the linear mapping $\mathcal{F}$ can be written as:
+Using this notation, the linear mapping $\mathcal{F}$ can be expressed as:

-where $w_{i}$ is an $n$-length vector.
-We denote this construction as "linear law $\mathcal{F}$", which is represented by the $w_{i}$ vector.
-As mentioned in the introduction above, the intuition behind this nomenclature originates from physics: $\mathcal{F}$ can be considered a "law" on the set $Y$ because it represents a relation that is true for all $k$, i.e., for all elements of $Y$.
+where $\mathbf{w}$ is a weight vector of length $n+1$.
+We refer to this construction as a ``linear law'' $\mathcal{F}$, represented by the vector $\mathbf{w}$.
+As mentioned in the introduction, the intuition behind this nomenclature originates from physics: $\mathcal{F}$ can be considered a ``law'' on the set $Y$ because it satisfies Eq.~\eqref{eq:linear_mapping}.
+This represents an ideal scenario that cannot be achieved empirically due to factors such as noise.
+Therefore, we utilize linear mappings that satisfy Eq.~\eqref{eq:linear_mapping} with a random quantity $\xi$ instead of zero, where $\langle \xi \rangle = 0$.
+We refer to these linear mappings as ``laws''.